chrismcna/sentinel/README.md

 Make sure the local Chaincoin daemon running is at least version 0.16.x

     $ chaincoin-cli getnetworkinfo | grep version

+#### Windows

+Make sure Python version 2.7.15 or above is installed and added to PATH environment variable:

+    python --version

+Update system packages and ensure virtualenv is installed:

+    pip install virtualenv

 ### 2. Install Sentinel

+#### Ubuntu

 Clone the Sentinel repo and install Python dependencies: